Atul240202/chemystery/README.md

 > 2. [img](https://github.com/Atul240202/chemystery/tree/main/img): This file consist all the background images and elements.
 In this repo I havn't uploaded all the elements and videos due to big size.
 > 3. [js](https://github.com/Atul240202/chemystery/tree/main/js): It consist all the Javascript files as well as folder consisting all the 3D elements.
 > > 3.1 [3d_elements](https://github.com/Atul240202/chemystery/tree/main/js/3d_elements): This file consist all the 3D elements {with .glb extension} used for illustration purpose of elements for better understanding.
-> 4. [lib](https://github.com/Atul240202/chemystery/tree/main/lib): This file consist all the javascript libraries used for designing 3d periodic table.
+> 4. [lib](https://github.com/Atul240202/chemystery/tree/main/lib): This file consist all the javascript libraries used for designing 3d periodic table using threejs library.
 > > 4.1 [3D Periodic table](https://mystery-in-chemistry.web.app/periodic.html)
 > 5. [pages](https://github.com/Atul240202/chemystery/tree/main/pages): It consist all the sub-pages of Chemystery.